About us

 Christine Hosking - Secretary

-Graeme Beech - Shorebirds projects
+Graeme Beech - Committee Member

 President’s Report for North East Tasmania Land Trust AGM: 7 December 2025

-· Despite representations to the Break O Day Council, there has been no resolution regarding waiving the rates on either the land we protect at Diana’s Basin or the property at 186 Gardens Rd, Binalong Bay that was transferred to NETLT and incurred considerable costs (Council legal fees of $1 344.42; and then duty of $4 843 to the State Revenue Office).
-We are exploring the possibility of selling the Gardens Rd land to the neighbours who have a Conservation Covenant (protected in perpetuity) on their land.
+Despite representations to the Break O Day Council, there has been no resolution regarding waiving the rates on either the land we protect at Diana’s Basin or the property at Binalong Bay that was transferred to NETLT from Break O’Day council, incurring considerable costs (Council legal fees of $1 344.42; and then duty of $4 843 to the State Revenue Office).
+We are exploring the possibility of selling the land to the neighbours who have a Conservation Covenant (protected in perpetuity) on their land.
 Hopefully, councillors may be able to assist in advocating to Council.

-· Another initiative supported by our organisation is the Shore Bird Education program for schools, which has successfully educated children at two local schools and proposes to extend the program.
-Tasmania’s resident and migratory shore birds, some of which have flown from places such as Siberia, continue to be threatened by off-leash dogs, beach driving and general human disturbances.
+Another initiative supported by our organisation is the Shore Bird Education program for schools, which has successfully educated children at two local schools and proposes to extend the program.
+Tasmania’s resident and migratory shorebirds, some of which have flown from places such as Siberia, continue to be threatened by off-leash dogs, beach driving and general human disturbances.

-· We continue to seek ways to increase our membership and donations to secure the future of our important organisation.
+We continue to seek ways to increase our membership and donations to secure the future of our important organisation.

 Thanks again to the committee and all members who care about our environment.